roboception/cvkit/INSTALL.md

 - libjpeg for loading and saving JPG images with 8 bits per color.
 - libpng for loading and saving PNG files with 8 or 16 bits per color.
-- GDAL (www.gdal.org) is used for loading many different scientific raster formats.
+- GDAL (www.gdal.org) version >= 2.0 is used for loading many different
+  scientific raster formats.
 It also supports loading and saving TIFF images with 8 or 16 bit integer or 32 bit floating point values.

 If none of these libraries are available, only PGM, PPM and PFM are supported for loading and saving images.